Generalized Lagrange Coded Computing: A Flexible Computation-Communication Tradeoff for Resilient, Secure, and Private Computation: Application to Distributed Model Training and Experiments

 {\bf Datasets and models.} We focus on using the single-layer perceptron to simultaneously train $M=5$ binary classifiers on two benchmark image datasets: MNIST \cite{lecun1998mnist} and CIFAR-10 \cite{krizhevsky2009learning}.
 For the MNIST dataset, the $5$ binary classifiers are used to distinguish digits 0 and 1, 2 and 3, 4 and 5, 6 and 7, and 8 and 9, respectively.
 The training set for each classifier consists of $s=11200$ grayscale images of size $28\times28$.
 For the CIFAR-10 dataset, we adopt an ImageNet pre-trained VGG19 model \cite{simonyan2014very} to extract a $512$-dimensional feature representation of each color image.
 The $5$ binary classifiers on the CIFAR-10 dataset are trained to distinguish images with the labels of airplane and cat, frog and automobile, deer and ship, bird and horse, and dog and truck, respectively, where the training set of each classifier contains $s=10000$ feature representations.

 {\bf Setup.} Our experiments are performed on a single machine equipped with Intel Xeon Gold 5118 CPU @2.30GHz, simulating a distributed computing system of a master node and $N=50$ worker nodes.
 We also simulate the master-worker communication, assuming a total communication bandwidth of $200$Mbps between the master and all the workers.
 We provide a privacy guarantee of the dataset and models from any $T=1$ worker.
+All experiments are implemented in Python/PyTorch.
+Note that, in our experiments, the encoding and decoding operations at the master node can be achieved through polynomial interpolation and evaluation.
+Thus the encoding and decoding operations, as well as the gradient computations \eqref{Gra:computation} at the worker nodes, can all be regarded as matrix-matrix multiplications.
+They are all implemented using \textsl{torch.matmul()} command that is a PyTorch function used to perform matrix multiplication.

-All experiments are implemented in Python.
-To emulate the straggler effect, we inject artificial delays at each training iteration using time.sleep() command.
+To emulate the straggler effect, we inject artificial delays at each training iteration using \textsl{time.sleep()} command.
 We consider two different scenarios of stragglers.

 \begin{itemize} \item \textbf{Straggler Scenario 1:} In the first scenario, we randomly delay the computation time at each worker for a fixed duration \cite{LCC,GradientCodes1}.
 Specifically, each worker is chosen to be a straggler with a probability of $0.4$.
 The worker will wait for $0.05$ seconds before it sends its computation results to the master once it is selected as a straggler. \item \textbf{Straggler Scenario 2:} In the second scenario, we consider an exponentially distributed delay \cite{ozfatura2020straggler,wang2019erasurehead}.
 The length (in seconds) of the delay for each worker is drawn independently from an exponential distribution with parameter $\lambda=2$, i.e., the average delay at each worker is $1/\lambda=0.5$ seconds. \end{itemize}